-Due to increased thickness in tire treads, together with higher driving speeds, faster acceleration and more effective braking, the tread blocks flex when in contact with the road so that the forward edges of the tread design blocks wear more rapidly than the rear, giving a sawtooth appearance to the blocks, particularly between the two tread running ribs.
-This is known as toe and heel wear and is particularly noticeable on front tires, since both the drive and braking action flex the blocks in the same direction.
+Due to increased thickness in tire treads, together with higher driving speeds, faster acceleration and more effective braking, the tread blocks flex when in contact with the road so that the forward edges of the tread design blocks wear more rapidly than the rear, giving a sawtooth appearance.
+This is known as heel and toe wear and is particularly noticeable on the front tires which are subjected to braking action only, while in the case of the rear tires the tread wear is equalized, due to both driving and braking action.

 This is a natural wear and can be controlled by reversing the direction of rotation of the tire.
 It is recommended that the right and left wheel and tire assemblies be interchanged when this wear becomes noticeable.
-Since the height of the tread block has been reduced by wear, the flexing will he lessened and this change of position of tires will not only even up the wear but will in most cases prevent reappearance.
+Since the height of the tread block has been reduced by wear, the flexing will be lessened and this change of position of tires will not only even up the wear but will in most cases prevent reappearance.

 Wheel and tire balance is carefully checked during the process of assembling; however, this balance may be changed by removal and reinstallation of tires or by tire tread wear.
-In order to maintain original stability at high driving speeds, have wheels and tires rebalanced whenever it is necessary to remove and reinstall a tire on a wheel, or if the tire changes are not necessary, balance at intervals of 10,000 miles.
-This operation can he readily and accurately done by attaching sliding type balancing weights to the inside rim flange.
-The proper position of these weights can, however, be determined only by use of a wheel balancing machine.
+In order to maintain original stability at high driving speeds, have wheels and tires rebalanced whenever it is necessary to remove and reinstall a tire on a wheel, or, if tire changes are not necessary, balance at intervals of 5,000 miles.
+This operation can be readily and accurately done by attaching sliding type balancing weights to the inside rim flange.
+The proper position of these weights can, however, be determined only by the use of a wheel balancing machine.